6 Things for Trustees to Focus on at the End of Year

 5. Stay in the Loop

 If you haven’t already joined TASB’s School Board Action Network, be sure to sign up today.
 SBAN is designed to help you stay informed and up to date on important legislative and education news so you can successfully speak out on issues of importance to your school district and Texas public schoolchildren in general.
+Signing up for SBAN also subscribes you to the Legislative Report, which monitors happenings at the Capitol so you can stay up to date on important issues and get up-to-date information and news on public education policy.

 You can also get timely updates and calls to action by subscribing to Texans for Strong Public Schools, a monthly newsletter.